Lagergrenk/fe23-vh1-kevin-lagergren/README.md

 # News Webbpage
 ## Project Description
-Welcome to the repository for my News Webpage, a dynamic website that showcases current news articles from various sources.
+Welcome to the repository for my News Webbpage, a dynamic website that showcases current news articles from various sources.
 This project is designed to demonstrate my skills in web development, particularly in using APIs, JavaScript, jQuery, and Bootstrap.

 ### Features